Ai-Kon 2017 Cosplay Contest

-The Cosplay Contest is the main event where you, or your group, gets time on stage to exhibit your costumes in front of a panel of judges and a cheering crowd.
-Add a little bit of flair to your stagetime to make yourself memorable; you never know, doing a skit with a little song and dance might give you just the edge you need to come out on top!
+The main event where you, or your group, gets time on stage to exhibit your costumes in front of a panel of judges and a cheering crowd.
+Add a little bit of flair to your stage time to make yourself memorable; you never know, doing a skit with a little song and dance might give you just the edge you need to come out on top.

 If you're not much for acting, we still have an event for you to get your image across to the rest of the convention attendees.
 The Cosplay Fashion Show is just that, a show that allows you to get your costume out in the spotlight in front of a large audience.
 You'll be brought on stage with a short introduction of who you are, your character, and what you're from.
 Strut on stage and do a pose for the judges and photographers.
-Music will be supplied for you that we can play that to help with the image you're trying to get across.
+Music will be supplied to help with the image you're trying to get across.

-With the wide variety of characters and styles seen in Japanese media comes many options available to our cosplayers for outfits to wear to the convention.
-However, due to Ai-Kon being an all-ages event, we ask that you stress discretion in the costume you choose, how it is constructed, and how you act in it.
+There is a wide variety of characters and styles seen in Japanese media, this allows cosplayers for a variety of outfit options available to wear to conventions.
+Ai-Kon is an all-ages event, please exercises discretion in the costume you choose, how it is constructed, and how you act in it.

-While there are no definitive criteria for what will be deemed inappropriate, common sense guidelines will be used in our decisions.
-Please try to avoid overtly suggestive dress; if possible, modify outfits that may not meet our criteria in a way that will create less issue (ex. shorts instead of a speedo).
-We also ask that you conduct yourself appropriately in public and not in a manner that may be considered lewd, suggestive, or will otherwise make people uncomfortable.
+While there are no definitive criteria for what will be deemed inappropriate, 'common sense' guidelines will be used by staff in their decisions.
+Please try to avoid overtly suggestive dress; if possible, modify outfits that may not meet criteria in a way that will create less issue (e.g. shorts instead of a speedo).
+We also ask that you conduct yourself appropriately in public and not in a manner that may be considered lewd, suggestive, or will otherwise make attendees and the public uncomfortable.

-In the end, what will and will not be considered acceptable at Ai-Kon is up to the discretion of the cosplay committee.
-If your costume or conduct falls under what we consider to be inappropriate, we will ask you to adjust your outfit and/or behavior accordingly, otherwise you will have to change.
+In the end, what will and will not be considered acceptable at Ai-Kon is up to the discretion of the Cosplay Department.
+If a costume or attendee's conduct falls under what is consider to be inappropriate, Ai-Kon will ask you to adjust the outfit and/or behavior accordingly, otherwise, you will have to change.